Changes to the refugee program in the United States

 • The U.S. Refugee Admissions Program (USRAP) is suspended, so most refugee cases overseas cannot move forward.

-• Refugee travel has resumed, but only for those prioritized by the government, including Afrikaners from South Africa.
+• Refugee travel has resumed, but only for those prioritized for exemptions from the refugee suspension by the government, including Afrikaners from South Africa.

 • The refugee ban remains in place.
 Only people who receive an exemption may enter.